harrydehix/vhdl-cheatsheet/doc/vhdl-cheatsheet.md

 [//]: # (A PDF is automatically created based on the Github Action "convert-to-pdf.yml".)
+[//]: # (A PDF is automatically created based on the Github Action "convert-to-pdf.yml".)
 # vhdl-cheatsheet
 summarizes most important things to recognize about vhdl